The Sound of EMPAC

 Very little quantifiable testing was conducted on the panels, which were mainly assessed by prototyping and subjective listening exercises.
 They were tested in the laboratory for absorption, but their material is known to be reflective and the tests held no surprises — they absorb less than 5% of incident energy.

-The acoustic influence, however, is far more profound.
-When the diffusive panels are removed from Studio 2 the reverberation time increases by a full 20%.
-According to every major equation for reverberation time, including the still-used century-old formula called the Sabine Equation, this should not happen.
+The acoustic influence of these diffusive surfaces, however, is far more profound.
+When removed from the walls of Studio 2 the reverberation time increases substantially.
+According to the usual equations for reverberation time, including the still-used century-old formula called the Sabine Equation, this should not happen.
 The audible effect of the panels is even more substantial than the measured effect: the difference in sound between diffused and strong first reflections is remarkable.

-I hid a quote in the surface pattern of the EMPAC diffusive panels just prior to fabrication — a nod to the future of EMPAC as a place that would test boundaries:
+I hid a quote from Middlemarch by Marian Evans, who wrote under the pen name George Eliot, in the surface pattern of the EMPAC diffusive panels just prior to fabrication:

 If we had a keen vision and feeling of all ordinary human life, it would be like hearing the grass grow and the squirrel’s heartbeat, and we should die of that roar which lies on the other side of silence.

-Marian Evans warns of the dangers of sensing too much and invokes a desire to own the range we have.
-The EMPAC diffusive panels are evidence of a gap in our knowledge somewhere between absorption and reflection.
-The solution likely involves a deeper connection between geometry and acoustics than we currently recognize.
-It makes sense that acoustic performance would not be driven by a secondary property of a surface like absorption, but by an inherent property like geometry.
+EMPAC is a place that pushes boundaries, and Evans warns of the perils of sensing too much.
+Perhaps fittingly, the EMPAC diffusive panels are now evidence of a gap in our sonic knowledge, indicating a potential bridge between acoustic absorption and reflection.
+The solution likely involves a deeper connection between geometry and sound than we currently recognize.

 The architect of EMPAC was Grimshaw.
 Kirkegaard Associates was the acoustician.
-Fisher Dachs Associates was the theatre consultant.
+The theatre consultant was Fisher Dachs Associates.
 Davis, Brody, Bond was the architect of record.
 Buro Happold was the structural engineer.
 Turner Construction Company was the construction manager.